Wdavery/minuimus.pl/README.md

-_Note about this repository:_ This is not the official repository.
+*Note:* This is not the official repository.
 The original creator is known as CodeBird and can be found here: https://birds-are-nice.me/software/minuimus.html
-This repository was created primarily for personal use, as documentation of dependencies and command line options were limited at the original source.
+This repository was initially created to improve the documentation of dependencies and command line options, primarily to help create a reproducible  dockerfile for personal use.
+Additionally, to serve as installation instructions for other users who may find the documentation at the source lacking, especially for a full installation with the numerous optional dependencies.
-As well, this will serve as a location for a docker image (based on Debian:slim) for Minuimus that contains all dependencies.
-This is currently undergoing testing and will be added here for public use in the future.
-Ideally a working image based on Alpine will be created as well.

 # minuimus.pl
 - [minuimus.pl](#minuimuspl)